evestera/json_typegen/README.md

 ## Web interface

 For simple testing and one-time use there is also a web interface (in `json_typegen_web`).
 An instance of this interface is currently hosted at <http://vestera.as/json_typegen>

+## License

+This project is dual licensed, under either the Apache 2.0 or the MIT license, at your option.